Jonathan-Barisic/osticket-prereqs/README.md

 <p>
-The goal of this project is to demonstrate practical system administration skills, including web server configuration, dependency management, database setup, and application deployment.
+The goal of this project is to demonstrate practical system administration skills, including web server configuration, dependency management, and database setup.
 </p>